 Rebate amount: RM400

 If your chargeable income does not exceed RM 35,000 after the tax reliefs and deductions.
 You will be granted a rebate of RM400.
+This tax rebate is why most Malaysian fresh graduates or those in their first two years of work will not need to worry about income tax payments.

 Tax rebate for Spouse (husband or wife)